JanRajnoha/DVDatabaze/Readme.md

 # DVDatabaze

-Program for creating database of movies - WPF
+Program for creating database of movies - WinForm

-Year: 2014
+Year: 2012